BY ANN JAMIESON

-Michelle Benzckowski, who has followed in Barbara’s footsteps as a trainer, says there are many people, both amateurs and professionals, who can trace their start back to her.
-She attributes their success to Barbara’s gift for imparting “the most important part of horsemanship: how to speak and understand horse.”
+Michelle Benzckowski co-authored a book on Johnson with Maeghan Kimball, Practically Impractical: The Story of Barbara Johnson and the Lives She Touched.
+Following in Barbara’s footsteps as a trainer, Benzckowski says there are many people, both amateurs and professionals, who can trace their start back to her.
+In the book, she attributes their success to Barbara’s gift for imparting “the most important part of horsemanship: how to speak and understand horse.”
 Barbara taught them to “listen to what the horse wanted to do, and to work with the horse’s strengths as opposed to its weaknesses.”

 Two of Barbara’s kids are nationally known professionals in the horse industry today.
 Patty Johnson Stovel gravitated to the English world and is a top hunter/jumper rider.

 She finished as the highest placed American on Mont Cenis at the 1994 World Games.
 Her brother, Robert, stuck with Quarter Horses and the western side, becoming a top reining trainer who earned the World Championship title in 2002 and is a five-time AQHA Congress champion in reining and trail.

 Both professionals got their basics from their mom.
 She and their father Arthur (Buster) worked together to build their farm.
 While Barbara taught and cared for the horses, Buster took care of farm work, trailering, and announcing.
 Initially, they focused on Quarter Horses and competing at Quarter Horse shows.
 Patty tried western for a while, but it was never her preference.